 Subdivision 1.
 Establishment.
-The commissioner shall establish a shared savings loan program to provide loans that enable farmers to adopt best management practices that emphasize sufficiency and self-sufficiency in agricultural inputs, including energy efficiency, reduction of petroleum and chemical inputs, and increasing the energy self-sufficiency of agricultural producers.
+The commissioner shall establish a shared savings loan program to provide loans that enable farmers to adopt best management practices that emphasize sufficiency and self-sufficiency in agricultural inputs, including energy efficiency, reduction or improved management of inputs, increasing energy production by agricultural producers, and environmental improvements.

 Subd.
-2. Loan criteria. (a) The shared savings loan program must provide loans for purchase of new or used machinery, installation of equipment, and projects that reduce or make more efficient farm energy use.
+2. Loan criteria. (a) The shared savings loan program must provide loans for purchase of new or used machinery and installation of equipment for projects that make environmental improvements or enhance farm profitability.
 Eligible loan uses do not include seed, fertilizer, or fuel.

-(b) Loans may not exceed $15,000 per individual applying for a loan and may not exceed $75,000 for loans to five or more individuals on joint projects.
+(b) Loans may not exceed $25,000 per individual applying for a loan and may not exceed $100,000 for loans to four or more individuals on joint projects.
 The loan repayment period may be up to seven years as determined by project cost and energy savings.
 The interest on the loans is six percent.

 (c) Loans may only be made to residents of this state engaged in farming.

 Subd.
 3. Awarding of loans. (a) Applications for loans must be made to the commissioner on forms prescribed by the commissioner.

 (b) The applications must be reviewed, ranked, and recommended by a loan review panel appointed by the commissioner.
 The loan review panel shall consist of two lenders with agricultural experience, two resident farmers of the state using sustainable agriculture methods, two resident farmers of the state using organic agriculture methods, a farm management specialist, a representative from a post-secondary education institution, and a chair from the department.

 (c) The loan review panel shall rank applications according to the following criteria:

 (1) realize savings to the cost of agricultural production;